-Nham is both an educator and cancer researcher with an expertise in both small RNA biology and diagnostic technologies.
-His career has been dedicated to developing tools for clinical diagnosis.
-Nham received his PhD from Johnson and Johnson and UNSW working on small RNA molecules with a focus on commercial applications.
+Nham is both a teacher and a cancer researcher, specializing in small RNA biology and diagnostic technologies.
+He has dedicated his career to creating tools for diagnosing diseases.
+Nham earned his PhD from Johnson and Johnson and UNSW, where he focused on studying small RNA molecules and how they can be used in real-world applications.

-During his postdoctoral training, he led a team which published the first study to characterise microRNAs in head and neck cancers.
-From this seminal study, he pioneered the idea of using these microRNAs as biomarkers for the early detection of Head and Neck Cancers.
-Nham was also the first to understand the role of these molecules in salivary gland tumours and have several patents in this area.
-At the moment, he is leading a team of researchers focusing on the RNA aspects of oral cancers.
+During his postdoctoral training, Nham led a team that published the first study characterizing microRNAs in head and neck cancers.
+This groundbreaking research led him to come up with the idea of using these microRNAs as markers to detect Head and Neck Cancers early on.
+He was also the first to understand the role of these molecules in salivary gland tumors and holds several patents in this area.
+Currently, he's leading a team of researchers who are studying the RNA aspects of oral cancers.

-In his spare time, Nham likes to go rock climbing in the blue Mountains with his family, explore the world, write cool science papers and build PCR machines.
+In his free time, Nham loves going rock climbing in the Blue Mountains with his family, exploring different parts of the world, writing awesome science papers, and building PCR machines.